Experience the crème de la crème of the City of Lights at these top places to visit in Paris including iconic museums

-Over a million tourists flock to the stunning basilica each year to admire its Romanesque and Byzantine-style interiors and climb the 300 steps to the Dome.
+Over a million tourists flock to the stunning basilica each year to admire its Romanesque and Byzantine-style interiors; and to climb the 300 steps to the Dome.
 From here, you can enjoy sensational views of Paris that reach as far as 30 kilometers on a clear day.
 The Sacré-Cœur is open every day of the year and entrance is free; making it a great item to add to your Paris bucket list.
 The nearby cobbled streets, which are lined with cafés, street entertainers, and hawkers, also offer a certain charm.
 Many famous artists, including Renoir, Degas, Monet, Toulouse-Lautrec, and Picasso, are associated with the Montmartre district.
 And if you head to the nearby Place du Tertre square, you will find modern-day street artists eager to sketch your portrait or sell you a painting.

 4. Get the royal treatment at the Palace of Versailles

 Located about 20 kilometers southwest of the center of Paris, the magnificent Palace of Versailles is one of the most popular attractions in Europe.
 It is also a UNESCO World Heritage Site and a fine example of 18th-century French art.
 The palace was once the principal residence of the French kings; from the reign of Louis XIV to Louis XVI.
 It was also the center of political power during the French Revolution.
 Several generations of architects, sculptors, decorators, and landscape architects have embellished the palace over the centuries.